aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 limited: true
 ---

-Redis is an in-memory data structure store commonly used as a database, cache, message broker, and queue.
-The Aiven Console provides an intuitive wizard to facilitate the migration of your external Redis databases to Aiven for Dragonfly.
+Migrate your external Redis® databases to Aiven for Dragonfly® using the Aiven Console's intuitive wizard for a smooth transition, enhancing your data storage and management capabilities.

 :::important
 The migration of databases from Google Cloud Memorystore for Redis is